 A business buy sell agreement is one of the important contracts all owners maintain.
-For example, when you own a company with others, you should always have a carefully negotiated and drafted operating agreement governing how you run the business together.
+For example, when you own a company with others, you should always have a carefully negotiated and drafted operating agreement governing how you run your Oregon business together.
 Another important contract you should have all of the owners sign is called a buy/sell agreement.

 Instead, a buy/sell agreement addresses what happens to an owner’s interests in the company should certain events occur.
 Specifically, the contract gives the remaining owners the priority to purchase an owner’s shares to prevent another party from obtaining ownership.

 Some events that may trigger this agreement include:

 - Divorce by an owner , to prevent a former spouse from obtaining half of the shares

 - An owner’s impending bankruptcy, to protect the interests from the bankruptcy trustee

 - An owner’s retirement, to prevent the owner from gifting or selling their ownership to a third party

 - Death of an owner, so they cannot bequeath their interests to a child or another chosen beneficiary

 The agreement allows the remaining owner or the business itself to have the right of first refusal to purchase the ownership interests.
 The contract also should address the method of valuation that will be used to determine the cost of the interests, as well as the acceptable methods of payment.

 Contact a Business Lawyer in Eugene for More Information